christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 Lastly, before iproute2 there was net-tools, which, among others, provided the now deprecated `brctl`, `ifconfig` and `netstat` terminal applications <Cite id="iproute2_user_guide" />.

 # Filtering Tools
-The network configuration tools all individually communicate with the kernel via Netlink.
+The network configuration tools all individually, directly communicate with the kernel via Netlink.
-On the filtering side, however, there's more monolithic userspace system: nftables by the netfiler.org project.
+On the filtering side ([figure 2](#fig:overview)'s right side), however, there's more monolithic userspace system: nftables by the netfiler.org project.
 The nftables software consists of a kernel component, three libraries (libmnl, libnftnl and libnftables) and the `nft` terminal program.
 The kernel component implements a virtual machine, which executes bytecode to perform the per-packet filtering activity <Cite id="nftables" />.
 (Be aware that this is a different virtual machine than what eBPF runs on.)<br />